-PEOPLE'S FOOD PLAN CHAPTER CONTENT OF PROPOSAL TIER(S) OF GOVERNMENT RESPONSIBLE Aboriginal food sovereignty Remove restrictions on the right of Aboriginal peoples to access and use their traditional hunting and fishing grounds Work with Aboriginal and Torres Strait Islander communities to establish and maintain edible food gardens and trees Federal / State / Territory / Local Sustainable Agriculture Legislate for biodiversity - and value it Recognise the diversity of natural resources and their potential uses on title deeds FederalState Facilitate a country-city exchange program to increase awareness of food production and farming culture Federal / State / Local Design and implement programs to return food waste to the soil, through the whole supply chain State / Local Allow and implement a 100% capture and reprocessing of human waste as a food system input, at both home-scale and large farm-scale, and use the waste within the region State / Local Fund a national education program to promote gardening and urban food production, and its health and community benefits Federal / State Establish Council seed depots Local Provide incentives to transform lawns into food production Federal / State / Local Planning Identify and map all prime agricultural land across all Australian states and territories Federal / State / Local All Councils top adopt food policies and (for towns/ cities) urban agriculture policies, using the Food Sensitive Planning and Urban Design principles as a guide Local An immediate moratorium on the sale of prime agricultural land Federal / State An immediate moratorium on the expansion of the coal- seam gas industry, and other forms of mining, on quality agricultural land Federal / State Every Council to allocate community spaces for farmers' markets to encourage local and seasonal eating Local Review and if necessary change laws regarding the keeping of livestock on suburban land to encourage more independent food production State / Local Develop incentives to encourage the sustainable use of arable land, e.g. rates discounts State / Local Civic planners to reserve communal spaces for food growing and communal use, to support food security and affordability for all State / Local Fair Food Systems Regulate the pricing and nutrition strategies of large supermarkets and food companies Federal Permanent farmers' markets to be piloted at selected sites around the country Federal / State / Local Create an interactive online map of all existing and emerging elements of local food economies around the country Federal / State / Local Pilot multi-functional food hubs to be established at various sites around the country Federal / State / Local Encourage and support ethical investments in food social enterprises Federal / State / Local Make local food more visible Local Health Research and monitor the health impacts of chemicals in and on food, creating a national, widely-publicised register Federal / State Design and implement a high-profile public education campaign for healthy eating Federal / State / Local Work with schools and other publicly-funded institutions (e.g. childcare, aged care, universities) to provide healthier food choices, supported by local and ethical food procurement policies ■ Federal / State / Local Introduce plain packaging for junk food Federal Subsidise healthy food for remote communities Federal / State / Territory
+PEOPLE'S FOOD PLAN CHAPTER CONTENT OF PROPOSAL TIER(S) OF GOVERNMENT RESPONSIBLE Aboriginal food sovereignty Remove restrictions on the right of Aboriginal peoples to access and use their traditional hunting and fishing grounds Work with Aboriginal and Torres Strait Islander communities to establish and maintain edible food gardens and trees Federal / State / Territory / Local Sustainable Agriculture Legislate for biodiversity - and value it Recognise the diversity of natural resources and their potential uses on title deeds FederalState Facilitate a country-city exchange program to increase awareness of food production and farming culture Federal / State / Local Design and implement programs to return food waste to the soil, through the whole supply chain State / Local Allow and implement a 100% capture and reprocessing of human waste as a food system input, at both home-scale and large farm-scale, and use the waste within the region State / Local Fund a national education program to promote gardening and urban food production, and its health and community benefits Federal / State Establish Council seed depots Local Provide incentives to transform lawns into food production Federal / State / Local Planning Identify and map all prime agricultural land across all Australian states and territories Federal / State / Local All Councils top adopt food policies and (for towns/ cities) urban agriculture policies, using the Food Sensitive Planning and Urban Design principles as a guide Local An immediate moratorium on the sale of prime agricultural land Federal / State An immediate moratorium on the expansion of the coal- seam gas industry, and other forms of mining, on quality agricultural land Federal / State Every Council to allocate community spaces for farmers' markets to encourage local and seasonal eating Local Review and if necessary change laws regarding the keeping of livestock on suburban land to encourage more independent food production State / Local Develop incentives to encourage the sustainable use of arable land, e.g. rates discounts State / Local Civic planners to reserve communal spaces for food growing and communal use, to support food security and affordability for all State / Local Fair Food Systems Regulate the pricing and nutrition strategies of large supermarkets and food companies Federal Permanent farmers' markets to be piloted at selected sites around the country Federal / State / Local Create an interactive online map of all existing and emerging elements of local food economies around the country Federal / State / Local Pilot multi-functional food hubs to be established at various sites around the country Federal / State / Local Encourage and support ethical investments in food social enterprises Federal / State / Local Make local food more visible Local Health Research and monitor the health impacts of chemicals in and on food, creating a national, widely-publicised register Federal / State Design and implement a high-profile public education campaign for healthy eating Federal / State / Local Work with schools and other publicly-funded institutions (e.g. childcare, aged care, universities) to provide healthier food choices, supported by local and ethical food procurement policies Federal / State / Local Introduce plain packaging for junk food Subsidise healthy food for remote communities Federal Federal / State / Territory

-Governance State and Local governments to facilitate food system stakeholder roundtables as first step towards food policy coalitions / councils State / Local Establish state, local and regional farmers' forums to enable farmers to discuss their issues, concerns and priorities State / Local Establish a national healthy food index to provide transparer and clear information for eaters t • Federal Create local and regional information centres for everything related to food, from plough to plate - online and available from libraries and Council offices Federal / State / Local Fair trade Submit the Trans-Pacific Partnership Agreement to a fully transparent and independent impact assessment; and put it adoption to a referendum-style national vote Federals
+Governance State and Local governments to facilitate food stakeholder roundtables as first step towards f coalitions / councils Establish state, local and regional farmers' for farmers to discuss their issues, concerns and · · Establish a national healthy food index to prov and clear information for eaters de transparent  Federal Create local and regional information centres the related to food, from plough to plate - online and from libraries and Council offices Fair trade Submit the Trans-Pacific Partnership Agreement transparent and independent impact assessme adoption to a referendum-style national vote 5